-Thus, we can see the point to the words of the explanation of the Third Article of the Apostles’ Creed mentioned earlier: “I believe that I cannot by my own reason or strength believe in Jesus Christ my Lord or come to him…” It is a confession arising from what the Holy Spirit does through Jesus.
-Such a confession astounds and even offends a manner analogous to the way the words of the lover offend the playboy.
+Thus, we can see the point to the words of the Catechism’s explanation of the Third Article of the Apostles’ Creed mentioned earlier: “I believe that I cannot by my own reason or strength believe in Jesus Christ my Lord or come to him…” It is a confession arising from what the Holy Spirit does through Jesus.
+Such a confession astounds and even offends in a manner analogous to the way the words of the lover offend the playboy.
 It sounds like the resignation of all responsibility and freedom, the surrender of all effort, an excuse for inactivity.
 It should be read, however, like the words of a lover.
-He is merely saying that above all he does not want the supposed freedom of will like that of the playboy.
-He does not want i to fall back into that hopeless and loveless state of having to make himself into a “lover” by the endless primping and preening and consulting of all the latest manuals which set forth the newest ideals to be striven for.
+With those words we are merely saying that above all we do not want the supposed freedom of will like that of the playboy.
+We do not want to fall back into that hopeless and loveless state of having to make ourselves into a “lover” by the endless primping and preening and consulting of all the latest manuals which set forth the newest ideals to be striven for.
 That is the road of bondage to self and despair.
 How can one ever make it?
-He confesss that in the miracle of a moment of actual time he has met the one who has made him a lover and [unclear] his will completely.
-Thus, his beloved has set him free to become [cut off at top of page].
-He is responsible to that and such response means unceasing, joyful activity.
-He has met someone with — to use another phrase which terribly offends the superficial — “irresistible grace!”
-He is not rendered “inactive” or “ineffective” by that.
-How can the “irresistible grace” of the beloved render the lover inactive or in any way violate or hurt him?
+We confess that in the miracle of a moment of actual time we have met the one who has made us a lover and [unclear] his will completely.
+Thus, our beloved has set us free to become [cut off at top of page].
+We are responsible to that and such response means unceasing, joyful activity.
+We have met someone with — to use another phrase which terribly offends the superficial — “irresistible grace!”
+We are not rendered “inactive” or “ineffective” by that.
+How can the “irresistible grace” of the beloved render the lover inactive or in any way violate or hurt us?
 All such talk is sheer nonsense.
-It merely betrays how little one understands and/or how much one casts his lot with the playboy.
+It merely betrays how little one understands and/or how much one casts one’s lot with the playboy.
 St. Augustine himself who used such terms was well aware of this.
-In defending his views he once said:
+In defending his view he once said:

 Give me a man in love; he knows what I mean.
 Give me one who yearns; give me one who is hungry; give me one far away in the desert, who is thirsty and sighs for the spring of the eternal country.
 Give me that sort of man: he knows what I mean.
 But if I speak to a cold man, he just does not know what I am talking about….